Don't Avoid Healthy Fats: You Need Them

 For many years, dietary fat has been unfairly villainized as the cause of a slew of chronic diseases, including obesity, diabetes, and heart disease.
 During the heyday of the low-fat craze in the 1990s and early 2000s, medical authorities urged us to banish fat from our diets.

 Unfortunately, epidemiological research indicates that this dietary shift did not make us any healthier; in fact, it may have worsened many of the conditions it initially sought to reverse.
-The truth is that the body requires healthy dietary fats to carry out many crucial biological processes.
-Two critical functions influenced by healthy fats include hormone production and detoxification.
+The truth is that the body requires healthy fats to carry out many crucial biological processes.
+Healthy fats are needed for proper hormone production and detoxification.

 What Are Healthy Fats?